PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 The most studied variant of the vehicle routing problem is the *capacitated vehicle routing problem* (CVRP).
 In this variant, each customer :math:`i \in V_c` has a demand :math:`q_{i} \ge 0`.
-It is also assumed that the fleet of vehicles :math:`K` is assumed to be homogeneous, meaning that they all have the same maximum capacity :math:`Q > 0`.
+It is also assumed that the fleet of vehicles :math:`K` is homogeneous, meaning that they all have the same maximum capacity :math:`Q > 0`.

-A feasible solution to the CVRP consists of a set of routes that all begin and end at the depot, such that each customer is visited exactly once and none of the vehicles exceed their capacity.
+A feasible solution to the CVRP consists of a set of routes that all begin and end at the depot, such that each customer is visited exactly once and none of the routes exceed the vehicle capacity.
-The objective is to find a feasible solution that minimizes the total distance.
+The objective is to find a feasible solution that minimises the total travelling cost.

 Note that most vehicle routing problem variants are extensions of the CVRP.